-You slam on the brakes.
+You slam on the brakes and continue braking.
 Here's what happens with ABS.

 A computer senses that wheels are slowing down.
 If one of the wheels is about to stop rolling, the computer will separately work the brakes at each wheel (with V8 engine) or at each front wheel and at both rear wheels (with V6 engine).
 The anti-lock system can change the brake pressure faster than any driver could.
 The computer is programmed to make the most of available tire and road conditions.

-You can steer around the obstacle while braking hard.
+This can help you steer around the obstacle while braking hard.